Overview of Bohmian Mechanics: Bohmian Mechanics for Many-Particle Systems

 The crucial point why we cannot forget about spin when dealing with many-particle Hamiltonians is that for separable wave functions, for example, \eref{om.spinND}, the symmetry of the orbital part depends on the symmetry of the spin part.
 For example, since the total wave function must be antisymmetric, two electrons can have a symmetric orbital part if the spin part is antisymmetric, and vice versa.
 In general, note that the wave function is not separable, and it makes no sense to talk about the symmetry of the orbital and spin parts alone but only of the symmetry of the total wave function.
 We see that the exchange interaction induces correlations between particles by imposing symmetries (or shapes) to their many-particle wave function.\enlargethispage{-1pc}

 A standard claim in many quantum mechanics textbooks is that identical particles, for example, two electrons with an antisymmetric wave function, are indistinguishable.
 It is affirmed that if the particles would have trajectories, they would automatically be distinguishable.
-In Bohmian mechanics, even with the symmetrization postulate, the adjective ``indistinguishable'' is inappropriate because one can label one particle's trajectory $\vec r_1[t]$ and the other $\vec r_2[t]$ and thus distinguish them perfectly.
+In Bohmian mechanics, even with the symmetrization postulate, the adjective ``indistinguishable'' is inappropriate because one can label one particle's trajectory $\vec r_1[t]$ and the other $\vec r_2[t]$ and thus distinguish them perfectly at the ontological staff.

 Bohmian trajectories can actually help us improve our understanding of the symmetrization postulate.
 Let us assume a two-electron system with an antisymmetric orbital wave function $\psi(\vec r_1,\vec r_2,t)$.
 We assume that an electron labeled $1$ with the initial position $\vec {r_1}[0]$ evolves into $\vec {r_1}[t]$ and an another electron labeled $2$ evolves from $\vec {r_2}[0]$ to $\vec {r_2}[t]$.
 Then, it can be easily understood that $\vec {r_1}'[0] = \vec {r_2}[0]$ evolves into $\vec {r_1}'[t] = \vec {r_2}[t]$ and $\vec {r_2}'[0] = \vec {r_1}[0]$ evolves into $\vec {r_2}'[t] = \vec {r_1}[t]$.
 We use primes to notice that $\vec {r_1}[t]$ and $\vec {r_1}'[t]$ correspond to trajectories of the same particle with different initial positions ($\vec {r_1}[0]$ or $\vec {r_2}[0]$).
 This result follows from the symmetry of the velocity, that is, the symmetry of the current density and modulus, when positions of the two electrons are interchanged.
-In summary, Bohmian trajectories of identical particles are clearly distinguishable, but the observable (ensemble) results obtained from them are indistinguishable when we interchange their initial positions.
+In summary, Bohmian trajectories of identical particles are clearly distinguishable in our computation, but the observable (ensemble) results obtained from them are indistinguishable when we interchange their initial positions.
+Hence in Bohmian mechanics a set of particles with exchange symmetry are perfectly distinguishable at the ontological plane, while they become indistinguishable at the empirical plane.